Skip to content

 However, with the help of our traffic infringement lawyers, you may be able to avoid a fine, imprisonment and loss of licence.
 We can also persuade the Court has the ability to enforce less severe penalties which is much more favourable than facing the maximum outcome.
 The Court may also use their discretion to deal with the matter by means of a section 10 dismissal in which no conviction is recorded.

 In order to obtain the best result for a charge of driving whilst disqualified, you need the legal representation of an experienced traffic offence lawyer.
-At Benjamin Leonardo – The Defenders, we provide our clients with honest and realist advice in relation to their matter, and also have the dedication to achieve the best outcome possible through careful preparation.
+At Essere – The Defenders, we provide our clients with honest and realist advice in relation to their matter, and also have the dedication to achieve the best outcome possible through careful preparation.

 If you or someone you know is facing charges relating to driving whilst disqualified, it is advised to contact our team now for a consultation.